Erazor1980/CarND-MPC-Project/README.md

 Several parameter combinations have been tried out during the development.
 Too high N led to very bad behaviour in the curves.

+## MPC Preprocessing
+In order to be able to fit the polynomial through the waypoints in the vehicle coordinate system, the original waypoints (from WCS) have to be transformed.
+It has been done by translation and then rotation (see main.cpp, lines 106-116).

 ## Model Predictive Control with Latency
 To deal with the given 0.1 seconds latency the state vector was fed with prediction values - where will the car be in 0.1 seconds (using the equations above, and the assumption psi = 0.
-See main.cpp, line 134-146).
+See main.cpp, lines 134-146).